petpixels/catbot/README.md

-# CatBot.js

-### How to install catbot
+# How to install CatBot

 1. Clone this repo (or fork it if you plan to make changes)

-3. Create a bot_secret file in /lib/bot-secret.js by following these steps:
+3. Create a bot-secret file in /lib/bot-secret.js by following these steps:

 ```
 nano ./lib/bot_secret.js